 I came across Latched & Hooked hair on Instagram and was immediately blown away by the quality of the hair and the different styles.
 Recently, Latched & Hooked promoted a 30% off sale and I figured what better time than now right?
-Lately I’ve been pretty bored with my natural hair.
-Crochet braids were one of the last few things left for me to try.
+Lately, I’ve been pretty bored with my natural hair.
+Crochet braids were one of the last few natural hairstyles left for me to try.
 Here’s how I installed these beautiful crochet braids all by myself in about 4 hours.

 What You Will Need:

 - 5-6 bags of the hair of your choice – I decided on Latched & Hooked Bohemian twist aka havana twist hair for a few reasons.
 First, the hair comes pre-lopped, which makes it easy to install.

 - Second, the hair does not have the icky chemical coating most synthetic hair has which causes terrible irritation to the scalp like the typical kanekalon hair you find at your local beauty supply store.
 For this reason, I have seen women soak their hair in vinegar to remove the coating.
 See here for a video example.
 Ain’t nobody got time for that!

 - Other popular hair choices are the Janet Collection for curly crochet braids, Marley braiding hair, or Cuban twist hair.
 I also really liked the Latched & Hooked hair because it gave off a natural look.

 - 1 crochet hook – easy to find at any beauty supply store or amazon.

 - Light oil & hydrating spray for your scalp – I use these products for daily maintenance but again this is totally up to you.